xoltar/phat/python/README.rst

 Suppose you have checked out the PHAT repository at location $PHAT.
 Then you can::

-	cd $PHAT/python
+	cd $PHAT

-	ln -s ../include include  # (or copy, we just need $PHAT/include to be in the current folder as well)

-	pip install pybind11
+    pip install .

-	python setup.py install

-This will install PHAT for whatever Python installation your ``python`` executable is associated with.
+This will install PHAT for whatever Python installation your ``pip`` executable is associated with.
 Please ensure you use the ``pip`` that comes from the same directory where your ``python`` executable lives!

 Currently, the PHAT Python bindings are known to work on:

 * Linux with Python 2.7 (tested on Ubuntu 14.04 with system Python)
 * Linux with Python 3.5 (tested on Ubuntu 14.04 with Anaconda)
-* Mac OS X with Python 2.7 (tested on El Capitan with Anaconda)
+* Mac OS X with Python 2.7.12 (tested on Sierra with homebrew)
-* Mac OS X with Python 3.5 (tested on El Capitan with Anaconda)
+* Mac OS X with Python 3.5 (tested on Sierra with homebrew)

 Other configurations are untested.

+Please note that this package DOES NOT work with the Python 2.7.10 that ships with the operating system in Mac OS X. These words of wisdom from `python.org`_ are worth heeding:

+    The version of Python that ships with OS X is great for learning but it’s not good for development.
+    The version shipped with OS X may be out of date from the official current Python release, which is considered the stable production version.

+We recommend installing Python on Mac OS X using either homebrew or Anaconda, according to your taste.

 Please let us know if there is a platform you'd like us to support, we will do so if we can.